dotnetcore/EasyCaching/docs/Json.md

             option.Endpoints.Add(new ServerEndPoint("127.0.0.1", 6379));
             option.Password = "";
         });
-        //put after AddDefaultRedisCache
-        //in order to replace DefaultBinaryFormatterSerializer
+        //specify to use json serializer
         services.AddDefaultJsonSerializer();
     }
 }